-The performance will be on Friday, October 26, 2018 at 8 pm at the Sunshine Cathedral, 1480 SW 9th Ave, Fort Lauderdale, FL 33315.
-Tickets are available through our online ticketing service by clicking on the Buy Tickets icon or at the door. $25 general admission; $40 VIP seating.
+There will be two performances: Friday, October 26th at 8 pm at the Sunshine Cathedral, Fort Lauderdale, and Sunday, October 28th at 7 pm at Mary Immaculate Catholic Church in West Palm Beach.
+Tickets are available through our online ticketing service by clicking on the Buy Tickets Now icon below or at the door. $30 reserved seating.

 Musical Director: Gordon Roberts